sinonjs/sinon/README.md

 ### On Rhino

-The Rhino tests are currently out of commission.
+The Rhino tests are currently out of commission (pending update after switch to Buster.JS for tests).